Table of Contents

-Even though it makes for a longer journey, ground public transportation can be more than 10 times better for the environment than flying and it’s definitely cheaper, which means you will have more money to spend on all the fun that Sin City has to offer.
+Even though it makes for a longer journey than flying, taking a bus between L.A. and Vegas is 14 times better for the environment.
+Plus, it’s definitely cheaper, which means you will have more money to spend on all the fun that Sin City has to offer.

 Boston to Providence

-Similarly, if you travel from Boston to Providence by bus, you are doing a huge favor to the environment because your trip’s carbon footprint could be six times larger if you drive there, and a staggering 11 times larger if you fly when you include radiative forcing.
+As you probably can guess, traveling from Boston to Providence by bus is the most sustainable option.
+Your trip’s carbon footprint could be 7 times larger if you drive there instead.
 Even if you take an Amtrak train, you will still be a lot more eco-friendly compared to driving or flying.
-Besides, it’s just a 40-minute trip, there’s really no need to fly there.
+Besides, for just a 40-minute trip, there’s really no need to fly.

 In addition to reducing your carbon footprint, you can also actively help offset the amount of carbon dioxide you do end up releasing into the atmosphere through your travels.
 CarbonFund.org has a wonderful initiative that allows you to contribute donations that go directly to planting trees across the globe.
 For just $1 per tree, you can help reduce climate change, improve air quality, and preserve biodiversity, among many other things.